Linear Feet to Square Feet Calculator

 If your width is written in inches, convert it first or let the tool do it for you.
 That is especially common on landscape fabric, trim-adjacent materials, membranes, and other products that use 12-inch, 18-inch, 24-inch, 36-inch, 48-inch, or 72-inch roll widths.
 Wider flooring and carpet goods often jump straight to 12-foot widths.

-After you have the area or required linear footage, use the square yards converter if the bid switches units, the inches to feet converter if a cut sheet needs normalizing, and a project-specific tool like the landscape fabric calculator or edging calculator when you are ready to turn the simple conversion into a real takeoff.
+After you have the area or required linear footage, use the fraction to decimal converter if the cut sheet mixes common fractions with decimals, the millimeters to inches converter if an imported spec needs normalizing, and a project-specific tool like the landscape fabric calculator or edging calculator when you are ready to turn the simple conversion into a real takeoff.

 Quick Reference: Common Widths